Westridge School: Campus history and highlights

 Herrick Quadrangle, behind the main building, is bordered with both historic and contemporary architecture.
 Adjoining the main building are the Joan Irvine Smith '36 Academic Research Center and Braun Music Center, which is home to the Howard S. Swan Choral Hall.

-The Braun Music Center was designed in 1909 by architect Frederick L. Roehrig, also known for designing the Green Hotel and the Tournament of Roses House in Pasadena, as a private gymnasium and theatre for a family living on Orange Grove Boulevard.
+The Braun Music Center was designed in 1909 as a private gymnasium and theater for a family estate on Orange Grove Boulevard by architect Frederick L. Roehrig, also known for designing the Green Hotel and the Tournament of Roses House in Pasadena.
 In 1958, Westridge parent Henry Dreyfuss added a larger and more functional stage to Braun Music Center.

-Three other significant buildings on the Quad were designed by Pasadena architect Whitney R. Smith: the Seeley G. Mudd Science Building, with three fully equipped Upper School laboratories and a computer technology center, the Laurie and Susan Frank Art Studio and the Hoffman Gymnasium.
+Three other significant buildings on The Quad were designed by Pasadena architect Whitney R. Smith: the Seeley G. Mudd Science Building, with three fully equipped Upper School laboratories and a computer technology center, the Laurie and Susan Frank Art Studio and the Hoffman Gymnasium.
 The Richard N. Frank Athletic Field and Ranney Lawn provide recreational spaces for all grades.

 In 1997, the school began a building program to enable the campus to better serve the needs of Westridge students and the space demands of an expanded, modern curriculum.
 Pica & Sullivan Architects designed the Marjorie May Braun '36 Science Building and the Karsh Family Science Garden that contain science classrooms and outdoor study spaces specifically designed for Lower and Middle School students.
 In April 2000, Westridge dedicated the Anne F. and James F. Rothenberg Humanities Center.
 The three-building complex also designed by Pica & Sullivan Architects, contains humanities classrooms and faculty offices, Upper School art studios and photography labs, art and photography exhibition space, the school's largest technology lab, and the Herrick Commons dining room.

 In 2004, Westridge unified the north and south campuses with the creation of Madeline Court.
 The following year brought the addition of the Rokus Athletic Complex where Tiger soccer and softball teams host games on new regulation fields.
 Dance is taught in Brown Studio and athletes take advantage of the Studenmund weight-training room.

 In 2005, the Fran Norris Scoble Performing Arts Center opened.
 The facility includes a 600-seat auditorium, the Wagener Black Box Theater and the Seiter Family Amphitheater.

 The oldest and most architecturally significant building sits on the southeast corner of the campus.
-Pitcairn House, built in 1906 by the architectural firm of Greene and Greene, is a classic example of the California Bungalow style and is often pictured in books on the architecture of that period.
-Pitcairn House is the location of the school's business, communications, and advancement offices.
-It was previously the location of the art department.
+Pitcairn House, built in 1906 by the architectural firm of Greene and Greene, is often featured in media for its classic California Bungalow style.
+It is the location of the school's business, communications, and advancement offices and was previously the location of the art department.

 Faculty and administration

-Andrea Kassar is the 12th and current head of school at Westridge.
+Andrea Kassar, a Brearly School graduate, is the 12th and current head of school at Westridge, having served as the head of the upper school at Nightingale-Bamford School in Manhattan.
 She was appointed by the board of trustees on April 22, 2021, and succeeded Elizabeth J. McGregor, who retired in 2022 after a 13-year tenure at the school.

 The previous heads of school at Westridge include: